 🗒 More salsa recipes to try

-When you make this recipe, please leave a comment below.
+When you make this pumpkin spice bread, please leave a comment below.
 I love hearing from you!
 Thanks in advance!
 Subscribe to my newsletter and have new recipes delivered straight to your inbox!

 Fresh Cherry Salsa with Goat Cheese